Selling beats online is no easy task, especially if you are just starting out.

 It allows you to create pages and modify them on the fly in a similar fashion to how you would create images in Canva, which we talked about earlier.

-Instead of trying to explain the thing in text, take a look at this video to get started.
-And they have a pretty big documentation for pretty much everything under the Sun that you can see here.
+Instead of trying to explain the thing in the text, take a look at this video to get started.
+And they have pretty big documentation for pretty much everything under the Sun that you can see here.

 You may or may not heard the saying “the money is in the list”, the email list that is.